 To create a highly successful visit in your school, there are a few organizational items to consider:

 - Depending on the size of the group, Q&A and the opportunity to handle some of the artifacts will occur during the presentation and time is reserved at the end.
 For most school groups, the number of participants per presentation is limited to a normal class size (approx. 30 students.)
-This allows for maximum hands-on learning time
+This allows for maximum hands-on learning time and access to the displays

-- A 5-10 minute break between presentations is ideal but is not mandatory
+- A 5–10-minute break between presentations is ideal but is not mandatory

 In order to have a smooth presentation, I recommend that a teacher should be in the classroom during the entire presentation.
-Teachers will be asked to help monitor the students viewing artifact displays during the second half of the presentation.
+Teachers will be asked to help monitor the student’s viewing artifact displays during the second half of the presentation.

 Photographs are encouraged during presentations; however, we request that our presentations (and stations) not be videotaped.
 If sharing our display images on social media, please use the Hashtags #BcHistory #MobileMuseum and #BCArtifacts whenever possible.